Is Conductivity A Physical Property

 Q1: Can conductivity change?

 Yes, conductivity can change depending on the factors mentioned above (temperature, pressure, impurities etc.).
-However, these changes do not represent a chemical transformation.
+That said, these changes do not represent a chemical transformation.

 Q2: Is there a perfect conductor?

 Theoretically, a perfect conductor would have infinite conductivity, offering zero resistance to the flow of electricity or heat.
-However, no such material exists in practice.
+Even so, no such material exists in practice.
 Superconductors exhibit zero resistance below a critical temperature, but they are not perfect conductors in the broadest sense.

 Q3: How is conductivity measured?